dekz/requisition/Readme.md

 # Requisition

 Requisition is an implementation of a CommonJS module loader designed specifically for use in a browser environment.
-It aims to be 100% compliant with the [CommonJS Module Specification](http://commonjs.org/specs/modules/1.0.html "CommonJS Module Specification 1.0") whilst tailoring the implementation with the needs of a browser in mind.
+It is 100% compliant with the [CommonJS Module Specification](http://commonjs.org/specs/modules/1.0.html "CommonJS Module Specification 1.0") whilst tailoring the implementation with the needs of a browser in mind.

 ## License